 The biggest problem you have when trying to persuade customers is that nobody knows if your solution will work.
 That means your customer cannot be sure if their decision will be successful.
 For this reason, their buying decision will not be rational.

-I will repeat that: The most important thing to understand about persuading and convincing customers is that a buying decision is not rational.
+I will repeat that: The most important thing to understand about selling is that a buying decision is seldom rational.

-Instead, you will only convince customers with a careful mix of logic and emotion.
+Instead, you will only convince customers to buy with a careful mix of logic and emotion.
 And that is why persuading customers is so complex and so interesting.

-• It is also an art because every customer pitch is different and every customer pitch is successful in different ways.
+It is also an art because every customer is different and every customer pitch is successful in different ways.

-To help you persuade customers , our pitch coaches have here given you ten of their top lessons for creating winning customer presentations.
+To help you convince customers to buy , our pitch coaches have here given you ten of their top lessons for creating winning customer presentations.
 These tips are equally valid for B2B product sales and for pitching professional services.
-This is based on over 15 years of successfully supporting companies and teams when they pitch to customers globally.
+This is based on over 15 years of successfully supporting companies and teams when they sell to customers globally.

 It’s a truth in sales that customers in search of great solutions will work with people that they like.
 So, what do you do to become a more likeable supplier?
 Three behaviours that we coach people to adopt when we work with them to prepare persuasive pitches include: